How to make an Obstboden- German Fruit Flan Recipes

 • Decide on what fruits you want to use.
 Wash, peel and cut them (if needed) and dry them (I just lay the fruit on paper towel until I'm ready to use them.

-• If you need to put a moisture barrier under your fruit, do so now.
+• If you want to put a moisture barrier under your fruit, do so now.

 • For a chocolate moisture barrier, melt 3/4 to 1 cup of Chocolate Chips, then spread evenly on the cake (up to the lip).
 Let set a few minutes, then add fruit.